oracle/docker-images/OracleAnalytics/README.md

-The domain creation script also supports loading the same set of environment key/value pairs from files mounted into the container, using `docker run /v` or container secrets.
+The domain creation script also supports loading the same set of environment key/value pairs from files mounted into the container, using `docker run -v` or container secrets.

 The following files are processed if available, overriding any environment already set: